SevenYoung/Twins/README.md

 # Twins
-The foundation/concurrent data structure and algorithm and the performance comparasion
+The tradition data structure and algorithm and the countpart in concurrency,with the performan comparasion.